revanza-git/portal-gas/README.md

 ## Description

 Portal Gas is a Blazor project designed to provide a modern, responsive web application.
 This project leverages the latest .NET 8 framework to deliver high performance and scalability.
+This project is based on one of my company's portal, all sensitive data has been removed.
+The project is open-source and can be used as a template for your own web applications. it has several modules such as:
+	- User Management
+	- Work Overtime Management
+	- News Management
+	- Document Management
+	- Follow-Up Action Management
+	- Risk Containtment Management
+	- Daily Check Up Management
+	- and many more

 ## Getting Started